shifterbit/fraymakers-api-docs/docs/hscript/syntax/If.md

 	Engine.log("a is not  larger");
 }
 ```
-# Notes on Types
+## Notes on Types
-Note that both expression1 and expression2 types must be the same
+Note that both expression1 and expression2 types should be the same

 ```haxe
 // if (condition1) expression1